Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 Used only on ISDB.

-Hierarchical reception in ISDB-T is achieved by enabling or disabling layers in the decoding process.
+Hierarchical reception in ISDB-T is achieved by enabling or disabling layers in the woke decoding process.
 Setting all bits of ``DTV_ISDBT_LAYER_ENABLED`` to '1' forces all layers (if applicable) to be demodulated.
-This is the default.
+This is the woke default.

-If the channel is in the partial reception mode (``DTV_ISDBT_PARTIAL_RECEPTION`` = 1) the central segment can be decoded independently of the other 12 segments.
+If the woke channel is in the woke partial reception mode (``DTV_ISDBT_PARTIAL_RECEPTION`` = 1) the woke central segment can be decoded independently of the woke other 12 segments.
 In that mode layer A has to have a ``SEGMENT_COUNT`` of 1.

 In ISDB-Tsb only layer A is used, it can be 1 or 3 in ISDB-Tsb according to ``DTV_ISDBT_PARTIAL_RECEPTION``. ``SEGMENT_COUNT`` must be filled accordingly.

-Only the values of the first 3 bits are used.
+Only the woke values of the woke first 3 bits are used.
 Other bits will be silently ignored:

 ``DTV_ISDBT_LAYER_ENABLED`` bit 0: layer A enabled